-The reality is that fall and winter offer the perfect opportunity to invest time taking care of your landscape so it will be even more beautiful in the spring.
-Taking just a few simple fall and winter lawn care practices in the cooler months will prevent damage and ensure a thick, beautiful lawn later.
+The reality is that fall and winter offer the perfect opportunity to invest time in taking care of your lawn and landscape so it will be even more beautiful in the spring.
+Following just a few simple fall and winter lawn care practices in the cooler months will prevent damage and ensure a thick, beautiful lawn when the weather warms up.

-Leaves of red, yellow, and brown may look like a beautiful carpet of jewel tones, but they need to be removed quickly.
+Leaves of red, yellow, and brown may look like a beautiful carpet of jewel tones, but they need to be removed from your lawn quickly.
 It is important that any fallen leaves are raked or blown off the lawn regularly.
 Make sure to check corners and against the foundation where they can collect.

 As with any time of year, it is best to mow when conditions are dry.
-Regular cuts are imperative, but you will want to keep the grass at 2.5 to 3 inches, so it is thick enough to withstand the cold winter.
+Regular cuts are imperative, but keep the grass at 2.5 to 3 inches so it is thick enough to withstand the cold winter.
 Another bonus of mowing regularly is if you haven’t let the autumn leaves get too thick, the mower will take care of them for you and even create a nice compost to add to your lawn.

 In the fall, people often discontinue watering.
 With cooler weather, they think the lawn will be fine on its own.
-However, it is important to pay attention to rainfall and make sure your lawn is adequately hydrated going into the winter.
+However, it is important to pay attention to rainfall and make sure your sod is adequately hydrated going into the winter.

-Aeration prevents the soil from becoming too compacted and covered with thatch — a thick layer of roots, stems, and debris that block oxygen, water, and nutrients from getting to the soil.
+Proper lawn aeration practices prevent the soil from becoming too compacted and covered with thatch — a thick layer of roots, stems, and debris that block oxygen, water, and nutrients from getting to the soil.
 A simple core aerator will alleviate both issues, and lawn-care experts say the best time is right before fertilizing your lawn to ensure the fertilizer reaches the roots.

 On the other hand, trees and shrubs should be pruned in the late winter just before spring.
 This will not only clean up the shape of them, it will also encourage the growth of more flowers and fruit.
 Just remember not to prune on damp days, as there is a greater chance of encouraging the growth of microbes and spreading disease.